 - Are they realistic?
 Sometimes we can get a little overzealous when working towards our dream life.
 Maybe reel it back a little to something you can achieve in the near future.

 - Are they empowering?
 Sometimes affirmations we find online on the surface sound great, but take a deeper look.
 Is it truly supportive & empowering?

 - Are they being referred to multiple times a day?
 The key to making affirmations work is to use them constantly.
 Before soon it'll become an automatic habit.

 - Is there a part of you that doesn't believe it'll work?
 Affirmations feel like a phony at first, but persevere and you'll start to notice a difference within a week or so.

 > Looking to use affirmations in your daily routine but not sure where to start?
-Check out our wide range of Printable Affirmation Cards on Etsy!
+Click to view the best selling Daily Affirmation Deck!